-United States Department of Labor asserts that OSHA (Occupational Safety and Health Administration) has specific rules and regulations requiring workers to wear safety vests.
+United States Department of Labor and OSHA (Occupational Safety and Health Administration) have specific rules and regulations requiring workers to wear safety vests depending on their job type.
 This is to reduce the risk of accidents and worker injuries on the job.

 It is a requirement by OSHA that business owners provide working environments that are free from hazards that cause or are likely to cause death or injury to employees.
 Employers or business owners running operations in environments considered as potentially hazardous, should ensure that their employees put on high-visibility safety vests to improve their standards of safety.

 Workers required to wear safety vests under OSHA regulations include employees working on highways or road construction sites, flaggers, and excavation site workers.
 These work environments are highly susceptible to accidents, and workers must wear high-visibility safety vests at all times.

 Here are some good ANSI Class 2 safety vests to check out:

 As an Amazon Associate, SelectSafety earns commissions from qualifying purchases made through links in this post.

 OSHA requires safety vests to meet the ANSI visibility standards described in this guide.
 Essentially ANSI/ISEA 107-2010) establishes the visibility and configuration requirements for high-visibility work wear, and OSHA requires compliance with these ANSI standards.